aws-solutions-library-samples/guidance-for-enterprise-search-and-audit-for-amazon-s3/README.md

 ### Step 3.
 Front-end Setup

+This step is only required if you'd like to use the provided React front-end to view the information stored in OpenSearch.

 1. Unzip all the React code to a directory
 2. Update REACT_APP_API_GATEWAY_URL with the API Gateway output from CloudFormation
 	- You will need to copy source/frontend/.env.template to source/frontend/.env